apex-dpeake/learning-library/data-management-library/exacs/README.md

 - Access OCI autonomous database console and get URL for apex web console
 - Create a VNC connection to developer client VM and access apex on your database
 - Setup additional apex developer users

+## Lab 17: - Introduction to Swingbench and Oracle database

+**Key Objectives**:

+As an application developer, DBA or DevOps user,

+- Install and configure Swingbench to simulate a transaction processing workload
+- Configure Exadata Cloud Service Database with Swingbench

+## Lab 18: - Docker Application with EXACS

+**Key Objectives**:

+As an application developer, DBA or DevOps user,

+- To build a docker container running node.js
+- Connect it to an Exadata Cloud Service running in the Oracle cloud
+- Deploy the docker container on Oracle Compute Instance